MrunalJanbandhu/Enhancing-Music-Release-Year-Prediction/README.md

 Implemented feature selection in the nn3.py file.
 Created a new feature set with a size strictly smaller than 90 while ensuring that the performance using this subset of features is at least as good as using the complete feature set and applied various techniques and methods to achieve this task.

-Your impressive code for feature selection can be found in nn3.py.
+Code for feature selection can be found in nn3.py.

 **Part 3.B: Hyperparameter Summary**

-To provide a comprehensive understanding of your feature selection process, submitted part_3.csv.
-This CSV file contains the details of any new hyperparameters or variables you introduced in your implementation for feature selection.
+To provide a comprehensive understanding of feature selection process, submitted part_3.csv.
+This CSV file contains the details of any new hyperparameters or variables introduced in implementation for feature selection.

 **Part 3.C: Selected Features**